sea-of-stuff/sos/README.md

 The mapping used is the following:

 - file :: version manifest -> atom manifest -> atom data
-- directory :: version manifest -> compound manifest
+- location :: version manifest -> compound manifest

 The sos-fs is used in the sos-app.
 Here, the filesystem is passed to a WebDAV server (https://github.com/stacs-srg/WebDAV-server) and the WebUI project.